St Edward's Crown: Heraldry

 George VI had ceased to use the style "Emperor of India" in 1948 following India's independence in 1947, and on the accession of Elizabeth II in 1952, she opted to change from the 1901 Tudor Crown to a design resembling St Edward's Crown, similar to that last used before the reign of Victoria.
 Charles III adopted the Tudor Crown on his accession in 2022, similar to that last used under George VI but with some differences.
 The cap of the heraldic crowns is always represented as crimson, regardless of the colour of any actual crowns.

-Use of the crowns for commercial purposes is specifically restricted in the UK (and in countries which are party to the Paris Convention) under sections 4 and 99 of the Trade Marks Act 1994, and their use is governed by the Lord Chamberlain's Office.
-It is also an offence under Section 12 of the Trade Descriptions Act 1968 to give a false indication that any goods or services are supplied to the monarch or any member of the royal family.